substantial/updeep/README.md

 advantages over things like [Immutable.js][immutablejs] such as debugging and destructuring.
 I wanted something more powerful than [icepick] and more composable than [React.addons.update].

+If you're manipulating massive amounts of data frequently, you may want to benchmark, as [Immutable.js][immutablejs] should be more efficient in that case.

 ## Contributing